-What do You Have to Prove in a Slip and Fall Case in Louisiana?
+What do You Have to Prove in a Slip and Fall Case?

-Posted On behalf of Simien & Simien on May 05, 2017 in Slip and Fall
+Posted On behalf of Simien & Simien on May 05, 2017 in Personal Injury

 If you suffered an injury in a slip and fall accident on someone else's property, you might be wondering if the property owner can be held liable for the damages you have suffered.